isaacnmm/pestpolicy-hugo2XX/content/posts/does-alcohol-remove-paint/index.md

 ###  a.
 Acetone

 This is manufactured using a potent etching agent that penetrates the paint coat faster.
 There is less scraping or multiple applications to achieve the best final finish.
 It can be used with a nozzle application option.
-Acetone is preferred for non
-- porous surfaces such as metal and glass.
+Acetone is preferred for non-porous surfaces such as metal and glass.
 It is not safe for synthetic and plastic material.
-See Also: [Does Goo Gone Remove Paint](https://pestpolicy.com/does
+See Also: [Does Goo Gone Remove Paint](https://pestpolicy.com/does-goo-gone-remove-paint/)?
-- goo
-- gone
-- remove
-- paint/)?

 Notably, Acetone should be handle with the right respiratory protection during application since it produces intense fumes the room should be well ventilated.

 ###  b.
 Ammonia solution

-Ammonium solution offers a mild to dense thickness option for paint removal over non
-- porous surfaces such as metal and glass.
+Ammonium solution offers a mild to dense thickness option for paint removal over non-porous surfaces such as metal and glass.
 The procedure of application is similar to that of rubbing alcohol give above.
 However, the Ammonia solution dissolves faster and breaks the paint in lesser time.
 The solution emits intense fumes that irritate the nasal cavity (should have respiratory protection during application).

 A high concentration of ammonium solution dissolves aluminum and brass metal.